Skip to main content

 NameRequiredDescriptionDefault

-item_idNoSpecific ledger item ID to classify.
-If empty, classifies the next automatable item.
+item_idNoSpecific ledger item id to classify.
+Empty = pick the next automatable item from the open ledger.

 Output Schema